Matifassano/savyy/README.md

 - Tailwind CSS

 ## To Do MVP:
 - Add more promotions with the scraping
 - Check .env keys in promotions file

-- Fix backend connection
+- Configurar de manera correcta las respuestas de Savyy
-- Try rag
+-

 ## After MVP:
 - Add other banks promotions